Guide to Creating MapRun Courses

 To create a course where control locations are not easily identified in the Google Earth images, you likely need to walk the course, and record a GPS waypoint at each control location.
 Then export it, transfer to your computer, and review in Google Earth.
 The details of how this is done will depend on the app used on your smartphone.
 I have successfully used this approach with OruxMaps on an android phone, as I describe in my MapRun GPS Course guide.

 Having transferred the KML file of waypoints to your computer, you should load, review and add information to your KML course in "Google Earth Pro".
 In brief, open "Google Earth Pro" and then open the kml file.
 Move the "Waypoints" folder enclosing your waypoint locations into a suitable course folder under "My Places".
 Re-order the waypoints into the desired course order (may well be reversed if you walked the course in order ... walk it backwards maybe!).
 Edit the "Properties/Get Info" for each control, check name correct, and add control description if wanted.
 Then select the course folder (which contains the "Controls" folder for your course), select "Save Place As..." in the popup menu.
 Change the file type to "Kml", choose filename and folder and Save.
-You now have your KML file!

 Setting a Course in the OpenOrienteeringMap Website

 You can choose to just add all your controls in the OpenOrienteeringMap (positioned over ACT) websites, as mentioned above in the Using the OpenOrienteeringMap Website section.
 After positioning your map as it described, you then click each location you want to place a control, and fill in the control options.
-When done, select "MapRunF KML" to save your course.
+When done, select "MapRun KML" to save your course.
 You now have your KML file!
-You can just use this directly, or you could open it in Google Earth, adjust the control locations to correct any errors, as decribed above, and then "Save Place As..." to update the file.
-Even if you do this, you can use the PDF of this map as a printed map.
+You can just use this directly, or you could open it in the Create KML page or Google Earth, adjust the control locations to correct any errors, as decribed above, and then save the modified file.
+Even if you do this, you can still use the saved PDF of this map as a printed map (which you likely need to annotate further).

 Creating a Suitable KML Course File from a Purple Pen Course

 If you have a geo-referenced OCAD file, then you can use this as the base map in Purple Pen to both create a printable PDF map file, and also create an initial version of the course KML file, which you then open in Google Earth Pro and nudge into accurate position.
 Open Purple Pen and Create a New Event.
 Select your geo-referenced OCAD file as the map, and specify the other course options as needed.
 Then add co-located start and finish controls, create a new course, and place all wanted controls as accurately as possible based on the map.
 You can then create a PDF of the course(s) for printing.
-You can also export the course as an IOF XML file, and following the process I describe in the next section to convert this to KML.
+To create a KML file for the course you can use the "Create KML web tool" I describe above, and import the PPEN file with the course.
+You can then nudge the controls, and save the KML file it creates.
+Alternatively, you can export the course as an IOF XML file, and following the process I describe in the next section to convert this to KML.
 I recommend using an "IOF XML v3" file and my conversion script for this.

 Creating a Suitable KML Course File from IOF XML